Good Neighbor Authority

 A faster path to healthier forests

-- Reduced wildfire risk to communities and state trust lands,
+- Reduces wildfire risk to habitat, communities, and state trust lands.

-- More economic opportunities in rural areas, as businesses perform this much-needed work across state and federal lands.
+- Expands economic opportunities in rural areas, as businesses perform this much-needed work across state and federal lands.

-The Good Neighbor Authority is a tool stemming from the 2014 Farm Bill.
-This tool allows DNR to hire and collaborate with local companies and interests to perform a variety of watershed, rangeland and forest restoration work across state and federal property lines, providing additive capacity to federal partners.
+GNA is a tool stemming from the 2014 Farm Bill.
+It allows DNR to hire and collaborate with local companies and interests to perform a variety of watershed, rangeland and forest restoration work on USDA Forest Service and Bureau of Land Management land, leveraging resources and providing additional capacity to federal partners.
 The agreement represents an important step toward mobilizing the work required to meet the challenging and broad needs of Washington’s valuable forests.